AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * Knife-Pen (d6) and Ink

 ### Your Archive
 Your Archive acts as a Grimoire, and can store spells and rituals in addition to storing your knowledge.

-The first time you encounter something that falls within a Topic recorded in your Archive, you may ask the GM a single question about it.
+**Deep Lore:** The first time you encounter something that falls within a Topic recorded in your Archive, you may ask the GM a single question about it.
 Further questions will take time to look up, or require further research.
 It takes six hours to record a new Topic of information into your Archive from any source of knowledge.

 ### Advanced Abilities
 Pick one Advanced Ability at character creation.
 Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
  * **Office Assistant:** Whether due to accumulated knowledge or through some arcane rite, your Archive has awoken into a sentient, floating being.
 Casting spells still requires you to hold the Archive to read from it.
  * **Monster Manual:** Thoroughly examine a creature to record it as a Topic in your Archive.
-When you take the time to lecture from your notes, you and any who listen gain +1 armor against a recorded creature during the next combat.
+When you take the time to lecture from your notes, you and any who listen gain +1 armor against those creatures during the next combat, and can easily identify weaknesses.
  * **Psychometry:** You can read an object’s history just by touching it.
 When you handle an object you can sense events that have happened to it.
 Emotionally charged and recent events take precedence, but with careful study you may ask specific questions.
  * **Leap of Logic:** Your years of study have developed into a startlingly accurate intuition.
 When you closely examine a situation (or person), you may ask the GM a single yes or no question about it (or them).